Section 455 tax is payable in respect of directors’ loan accounts under certain circumstances.

 When is a P11D benefit payable?

 If a director’s loan account exceeds £10,000 at any given time during the year, it will be considered a ‘benefit in kind.
-It must then be reported on the P11D form as part of the director’s self assessment tax return.
+It must then be reported on the P11D form as part of the director’s Self Assessment tax return.

 Similarly, if interest has been paid on the loan below the official rate, the discounted interest will be classed as a benefit in kind and should be reported in the P11D.
 In this case, tax may need to be paid in respect of the difference between the official rate and the discounted rate.